cjlang96/Artificial_Neural_Network/README.md

 # Artificial_Neural_Network
 Simulates an artificial neural network.
 Also provides a testing program, where you can test old data or get the results for new data.
 Finally, supplies examples for an AND Gate and an image recognition of the digits 1 - 9.
+All done using FORTRAN 90.

 ANN is a program which simulates an artificial neural network.